vinaya-class/vinaya-class.github.io/src/20-misc.md

 The nights are counted as dawns.

-## Pc 50, Going to and army practice or review
+## Pc 50, Going to an army practice or review

 While one is staying with an army, going to a battlefield (war games included), roll call, the troops in battle formation or review.